 In 2012 I discovered that UK framebuilder Doug Pinkerton had built some, so ordered one from him, additionally fitting a Rohloff 14 speed hub gear with rear disc brake.
 We enjoyed using this, and I can still optionally use it in solo form.

 We wanted to be able to travel further and in hillier territory despite increasing age, so when the ARCC e-Moulton was announced, I asked them to fit a conversion.
 Starting with the 4Ah battery, we were able to overcome the limited range this gives on the heavier tandem by carrying a fast charger, and using it (with permission, which has never been refused) at refreshment stops.
 It takes only 35 minutes to fully recharge.
 When the 6Ah battery appeared, I acquired one to carry as a spare, hence more than doubling the range.
-A 9Ah battery is now in production, so I might add one in future.

 The tandem fits into our car with just the front section detached, which takes only a few minutes to attach.